ParthJadhav/Tkinter-Designer/docs/architecture.md

   text or JSON.
 - `tkdesigner.app` is the responsive desktop client.
 It performs network work on a background thread and sends display results back to the Tk event loop.
+- `tkdesigner.theme` holds the desktop design tokens: palette, spacing scale, type roles, and per-platform keyboard shortcuts.
+It imports no Tkinter.
+- `tkdesigner.widgets` holds the reusable desktop controls, each painting its own rest, hover, pressed, focused, and disabled states so the interface looks the same on every platform instead of inheriting three native themes.
+- `tkdesigner.report_view` turns a `DesignReport` into the tagged document the desktop report pane renders.
+It imports no Tkinter, so the document is asserted in tests without a display.
 - `tkdesigner.gui_cli` is the optional desktop dependency boundary and turns a missing Tk runtime into an actionable launcher error.
 - `tkdesigner.designer` selects frames, coordinates inspection and rendering,